 The utility company sent 19 employees, from which 15 employees are linemen.
 Two safety representatives are also heading to Florida.
 Material and mechanic service personnel are involved with bucket trucks and other equipment.

 The work process will begin on Monday when it becomes safe to work and restore.
-At the moment, El Paso Electric does not know how long will take the restoration and how long aid will be needed.
+At the moment, El Paso Electric does not know how long will take the restoration.
+Florida will need extensive aid, but its full extent will come about eventually.

 EPE had received several calls in the past for the restoration due to the weather.
 Lately, EPE has sent utility employees to North Texas where more than 207,000 houses were without power due to the thunderstorms and floods.